 - Increase user awareness of the value and impact of academic libraries and the critical role of Library Faculty and Library staff, including regular reporting of usage data in a manner that is compelling to our stakeholders.

-- Focus on transparency in posting new library dashes and related information regarding budget and collections
+- Focus on transparency in posting new library statistics and related information regarding budget and collections.

 - Create infographics that highlight and advertise library services, collections, and spaces.